-Some windows application like Windows File Explorer uses Com objects to generate thumbnails of the images, videos and other files stored in the drives when it opens a folder.
+Some windows applications like Windows File Explorer uses Com objects to generate thumbnails of the images, videos, and other files stored in the drives when it opens a folder.

-The primary objective of Com surrogates is to handle the processing of images, videos, and other files.
+The primary objective of this surrogate process is to handle the processing of images, videos, and other files.

-If COM surrogate crashes, it can lead to a lot of problems in your pc which will take down its host process.
-It can affect the entire Windows Explorer process and cause issues like “windows explorer is not responding”, and to tackle this situation, Microsoft created the Com surrogate process.
+If the service crashes, it can lead to a lot of problems in your pc which will take down its host process.
+It can affect the entire Windows Explorer process and cause issues like “windows explorer is not responding”, and to tackle this situation, Microsoft created the process.

-If the com object crashes, only com surrogate would be taken down leaving the original host processes untouched.
+If the com object crashes, only the surrogate process would be taken down leaving the original host processes untouched.

 How to disable the COM surrogate process?

-For instance, Windows Explorer periodically creates a Com surrogate process to create thumbnails whenever the user opens a file or folder.
+For instance, Windows Explorer periodically creates a process to generate thumbnails whenever the user opens a file or folder.

 Is COM surrogate a virus?